khanabdulmajid/khanabdulmajid/README.md

 ## About Me

-- 🌱 I'm Machine Learning Practitioner.
+- 🌱 I'm a Machine Learning Practitioner.
 - 💼 I work at Infosys.Ltd as a Data Analyst.
 - 📫 How to reach me: https://www.linkedin.com/in/abdulmajidkhan1997/